PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:05:55
+Last updated: 2024-04-02 19:06:29
-Random Quote: Feeling and longing are the motive forces behind all human endeavor and human creations. - Albert Einstein
+Random Quote: I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted. - Og Mandino